FAQ

 What is DGSU?

-How is the union structured?
+How is our union structured?

 What does it mean to be a member of the union?
 What benefits do I get?